adayoung/sage/html/_sources/quickstart.txt

         # exit_str now is "north, east, south, west, up (open door), down, out"

         # now break up the exits into a list and trim off any white space
-        # To do this, we'll use a list comprehension, a powerful Python tool!
+        # To do this, we'll use a list comprehension
         exits = [e.strip() for e in exit_str.split(',')]

         # exits now is ['north', 'east', 'south', 'west', 'up (open door)', 'down', 'out']

+Notice that the `trigger` object already had the regular expression groups for you.